Wendy’s X Games case study hero

 The Brief

-Wendy’s had a presence at the X Games, but presence alone doesn’t earn credibility.
-The goal wasn’t visibility.
+Wendy’s had a presence at the X Games, but presence alone does not earn credibility.
+The goal was not visibility.
 It was relevance.
 To connect with a culture built on authenticity, Wendy’s needed content that spoke the language of the community, not ads dressed up as content.

 The Tension

 Action sports culture rejects anything that feels forced.
-You can’t show up with a camera crew and expect to matter.
-Get it wrong and you don’t just get ignored, you get rejected.
+You cannot show up with a camera crew and expect to matter.
+Get it wrong and you do not just get ignored, you get rejected.
 The challenge was finding a way to participate without breaking trust, while still showing up in a way the brand could own.

 The Move